Physical Therapist Assistant Certification and Certificate Programs

 Physical therapist assistants work closely with physical therapists to alleviate patients' pain, improve their mobility and lessen the symptoms of physical disabilities.
 Physical therapist assistants help patients to perform therapeutic exercises.
 They also apply hot, cold or electrical stimuli, administer massages and maintain records for the supervising physical therapist.

-A physical therapist assistant certificate program is the first step toward gaining the skills necessary to work in a professional setting.
 Since physical therapist assistants must earn at least an associate degree in order to work in their field, certificate programs allow students to obtain foundational training that prepares them for formal 2-year degree programs.
 Certificate programs usually last one year, and they are sometimes known as pre-physical therapy assistant programs.

 Schools offering certificate programs typically require students to have a high school diploma or GED.
 Although not specifically required, a high school background in natural science or health science courses may help students to better understand the physical therapist assistant coursework.